Vrbanjci: Geography

-Vrbanjci lies along the Vrbanja river (for which it is named), between its tributaries Jezerka, Bosanka, and Cvrcka.
+Vrbanjci lies along the Vrbanja river (after which it is named), between its tributaries Jezerka, Bosanka, and Cvrcka.
 Vrbanjci was formerly known as Plitska.
 This name was given to the village when the largest part of the settlement was situated near Bosanka (Plitka Rika, Shallow River).
 On this toponym there is a neighboring village named Plitska, almost forgotten since its destruction in 1992.

 The intensive colonization of the fields surrounding the Vrbanja river occurred during the construction of a narrow-rails railway and the regional road in the direction of Šiprage and Maslovare, i.e. Teslić to Doboj.
 Vrbanjci was once a separate municipality (to 1964th) in the former County of Kotor Varoš.

 History

 The history of this area commemorates the battle on The Field of Večići, approximately Mlâvâ locality, on the Vrbanja river, where was the clash between the Ottomans army and repressed pro Bosnian forces, from almost the entire State of Bosnia.
 Legend of there slayed brothers (shahids), who while dead carried their own heads is recounted until today.
 There is a turbeh, in the village of Večići in the memory.
 According to the historical context, it probably occurred around 1463, when Bosnia fell under Ottoman Administration.

 During the World War II, this area was alternately ruled by partisans (the Third and Fourth Proletarian Brigade) and the German occupiers with the assistance of Ustasha and Chetniks.
 In the course of one such German occupation, all of inhabitants of Večići were arrested for the murder of two German soldiers 1942, for the murder of two German soldiers in the village of Staza, all of the inhabitants of Večići (village in Vrbanjci's local community) were arrested (1942).
 It is here also that toward end of the war, in the Partisans made preparations for the liberation of the Kotor Varoš.
 This town was one of the last strongholds of Ustasha and so called "home-defender"'s forces in Bosnia.

 During the last War in Bosnia (1992–1995), Serb paramilitary and police forces have committed crimes against the civilian population in Vrbanjci and surrounding villages.